-Notice: ‘We’, ‘Us’, ‘Our’, refers to Fitzgerald Dental and ‘You’, refers to individual patients or customers.
+Notice: ‘We’, ‘Us’, ‘Our’, refers to Geraldton Dental Care and ‘You’, refers to individual patients or customers.

 Your privacy and maintaining the confidentiality of your personal information is important to Us.
 We are committed to safeguarding Your personal information.
 This privacy statement explains what information We collect, how information is collected, used and handled, when information may be disclosed to third parties with Your consent, Your rights for requesting access to or amending Your personal information, as well as how you can provide Us with feedback or make a complaint.
 This document may be amended by Us from time to time.